 Diversity at Stanford

-Here are four statements that we often hear from prospective applicants:
+Here are five statements that we often hear from prospective applicants:

 "If I didn’t go to a good high school, I shouldn't even apply."

 As part of the holistic evaluation process, we consider your application in your individual context—we will not compare you to students from schools down the street, or across the globe.
 An important question is: did I take advantage of the academic and extracurricular opportunities that were available to me at my school?

 "I have to be a valedictorian to get in."Stanford uses a holistic evaluation process, which means that we consider your application in your individual context.
 The application to Stanford is more than just GPAs and test scores—we want to understand how you have challenged yourself during high school with a consistently rigorous course load, what your journey to get an education has been like, and what perspective you would bring to the Stanford community.
 We appreciate seeing a positive academic trajectory, and a consistently strong academic performance from 10th through 12th grades.

 "Stanford is only a STEM school"

 Stanford is rich in opportunities to pursue the Humanities, Sciences, Earth, Energy and Environmental Sciences.
 The School of Humanities and Sciences offers 11 humanities and arts departments , as well as several interdisciplinary programs that draw heavily on humanities approaches.
 The School of Earth, Energy & Environmental Sciences is a community focused on understanding Earth’s processes and finding solutions for a sustainable planet.
 Students engage in field learning on every continent and ocean.